top5 to see

 other good options: Trudy’s (again with the green chile), Polvo’s (big with south Austinites), Matt’s “Famous” El Rancho (old skool TexMex), and Fonda San Miguel (more Mex than TexMex and the dining is fine, but one of our better restaurants).
 Maudie’s has been resurgent, and Eldorado Cafe is the new kid on the block (and quite good).

 Everyone in town has their favorite taco joint, but hands down, for us, it’s Torchy’s.
 Get a Trailer Trash (extra trashy) and/or a Dirty Sanchez (which will allow you to return to Omaha and say to your friends “I went to Austin and got a Dirty Sanchez!”).
 Just as their tagline yelps, these are some damn good tacos.
-Similar to Chuy’s, the Torchy’s empire is expanding, so this is not as special a stop as it used to be, but if you have never been, oh dude, are you in for a treat!
-Sadly, the original trailer recently (May 2018) shut down, and the original brick-n-mortar isn’t that special (although Obama made a memorable stop there one time).
+Similar to Chuy’s, the Torchy’s empire is expanding, so this is not as special a stop as it used to be, but if you have never been, oh dude, you in for a treat!
+Sadly, the original trailer recently (May 2018) shut down, and the original brick-n-mortar isn’t that special (although Obama made a memorable stop there one time; it shut down in late 2019).

 other good options: Our top three fave taco joints include Torchy’s, Tacodeli (get an Otto), and the little-known-but freakin’-delicious Dos Batos (get a pollo pirata).
-Other good choices include Veracruz All Natural, Tacorrido, and Valentina’s Tex Mex BBQ.
+Other good choices include Veracruz All Natural, Tacorrido (they have an AMAZING mushroom taco), and Valentina’s Tex Mex BBQ.

 texas continental: ranch 616